Current Topics in Bioenergetics

 Description

-Current Topics in Bioenergetics, Volume 11 provides information pertinent to the ATP utilizing or synthesizing parts of the major bioenergetics reactions of cells.
-This book discusses the individual proteins comprising each of the energy-transducing ATPases and their organization into a functional structure.
+Current Topics in Bioenergetics, Volume 5 provides information pertinent to the molecular properties of purified enzymes and defined reactions.
+This book presents the development in the research on oxidative phosphorylation.

-Organized into six chapters, this volume begins with an overview of the role of ATPases in the production and utilization of the H+ gradient from a genetic and biochemical viewpoint.
-This text then examines the ATPase associated with bacterial membranes, which is known to have an analogous function and a similar structure to that found in membranes of chloroplasts and mitochondria.
-Other chapters consider the composition and the biogenesis of chromaffin granules.
-This book discusses as well the models for the mode of action of peptide molecules.
-The final chapter deals with the various forms of energy transduction.
+Organized into nine chapters, this volume begins with an overview of the contributions to the knowledge of membrane structure based on X-ray diffraction analysis.
+This text then examines the reactions of chlorophyll in model systems and the luminescence linked with light absorptions, which relate to the early events in photosynthesis.
+Other chapters relate spectroscopic and EPR measurements to redox changes linked with energy coupling in the mitochondrial electron carriers.
+This book discusses as well the role of soluble proteins in the energy transfer process of oxidative phosphorylation.
+The final chapter deals with the chemical and structural properties of the photoreceptors in the visual process.

 Table of Contents